|

 The pieces fit together without concern and require no comment.
 That said, the kit is too simplified for the inside of the armored casemate.
 This will be remedied with Aber etched parts.

 I decided to emphasized the contrast inside / outside.
 Three Aber photoetched kits will be used as ammunition brass, Friul tracks and a turned gun barrel from RB Model.
-Whether for the assembly phase or paint, we begin with the casemate, the reverse would be no judicious !

 The fighting compartment